Group282/exam/README.md

 ### Acceptance criteria
 * Use open API https://anapioficeandfire.com/api/characters/583 for getting data from a server
 * Show list of charecters name
-* Markups must be adaptive and responsive according to design
+* Markups must be according to design

 ![Screenshot 2021-12-08 at 20 08 34](https://user-images.githubusercontent.com/10829855/145261051-ef0bc477-87ec-45b6-9fc7-142c567915c8.png)

+## Test 26:

+> Create simple web react application boilerplate

+### Acceptance criteria
+* Use create-react-app module, create boilerplate
+* create npm scripts for stating application
+* Main page should have only title with message "It is React boilerplate"
+* Markups must be according to design

+## Test 27:

+> Create simple web react application

+### Acceptance criteria
+* Use Bootstrap UI framework
+* Use css media queries
+* Use mobile-first methodology
+* Use scss
+* Markups must be according to design